-Eggplant is not something we eat a lot.
-I don’t really know why, but after making our delicious One Pot Fall Pasta with Veggies & Chicken Apple Sausage, I’ve decided I’d like to rectify that.
-Because we don’t eat eggplant often, my kids were definitely curious about this unfamiliar purple thing.
+We stumbled upon the idea for this Halloween witch craft while making our delicious One Pot Fall Pasta with Veggies & Chicken Apple Sausage.
+Eggplant is not something we eat a lot, so my kids were definitely curious about this unfamiliar purple thing.
 Lol.
 So, I decided to make it the focus of our One Pot Fall Pasta and the base for our corresponding fall, Halloween craft (instead of the more typical pumpkin/gourd).
 Hence, eggplant witches for Halloween!

 Eggplant is a great base for a witch craft (get it, witchcraft?!).
 Okay, stupid jokes aside, the veggie is soft enough to be easily manipulated, i.e. easy to poke toothpicks through the flesh.
 And the color is fabulous....and the calyx at the top kinda looks like hair.

 This is one craft where you can do whatever you want.
 I totally winged it, and loved the outcome.
 I was going for a sorta goofy-spooky vibe with mine.
 My 6 yo made more of a pretty witch, with long eyelashes.
 And my 4 yo's witch, well....it has character.
 And both my kids chose to make arms with toothpicks, which is something I didn't even consider.
 We put them out on our front stoop next to our pumpkins, and they looked amazing.
 This really is the perfect Halloween craft!

 While crafting, you and your kids might want to take a moment to learn some fun facts about this meal's featured ingredient: